As we grow older, we spend more time roaming the corridors of memory,

 Arinze's views in no way corresponded to his own.
 About 70 faculty

-members signed a protest, denouncing the Cardinal's
+members signed a protest, denouncing the Cardinal's bigoted tirade.
+The

-was again safely ensconced on Vatican Hill, he said he might have spoken
+safely ensconced on Vatican Hill, he said he might have spoken

 differently had he been able to foresee the reaction.

-The incident, of little practical consequence in itself, demonstrates that
+The incident, of little practical consequence in itself, demonstrates

-so offensive that they cannot bear to listen to
+Church's moral teaching so offensive that they cannot bear to listen to

 it.
 They have taught generations of students Lord knows what.
 Certainly

 brutish act that demands an apology.
 Such people comprise the elite

 Georgetown is still regarded as a Catholic University.
 But neither the

 culture of the university nor that of its faculty are informed by the